i

 1. User-friendly

-With the Gutenberg editor, you can easily add different types of content to your site.
-Such as texts, videos, images and buttons.
-Do you want to customise a theme?
-You can change it easily via the so-called Customiser.
+With its built-in editor, you can easily add different types of content to your site such as videos, images, text, and buttons.
+You can select a pre-built theme and customise it to fit your specific needs easily via the WordPress Customiser.

 1. Flexible

-You can design a unique website that suits your business.
-You can choose thousands of themes and plugins for your site.
+You can design a unique website that perfectly suits your business, whatever branch or industry you may be in.
+Choose from thousands of themes and plugins to add what works best for your site.

 1. Support